Dmitriy-Frostoff/youtube-dl_utility/readme.md

 1. **subprocess**

-The `subprocess' module is used to create new processes, connect to their I/O streams, and get their results.
+The `subprocess` module is used to create new processes, connect to their I/O streams, and get their results.
 It is more flexible and powerful than the old `os.system` module, which just executed commands in the shell.

 **Main functions and methods:**